uyuni-project/uyuni-rfc/accepted/00074-retracted-updates-support.md

 in the output XML.
 Currently the `status` output is hardcoded to `final`.

 ## Inter Server Sync
-Make sure that the patch status gets propagated correctly in the ISS slaves.
+Make sure that the patch status gets propagated correctly to the ISS slaves.

 ## Iteration 2 - Enhance UI and XMLRPC